FrontEndFoxes/curriculum/workshop/ch6.md

 We need to add a few methods to manage the user's gestures, swiping right and left.

-First, add two new methods in the methods block:
+First, add two new methods in the methods block, adding a comma after the closing bracket of the `getMultiDogs` method:

 ```js
 next() {